Nuclear power in France: 900 MWe class (CP0, CP1 and CP2 designs)

+Based on the Beaver Valley Nuclear Power Station and later the North Anna Nuclear Generating Station, the CP series was the first Westinghouse-type reactors to be built in France.
 There are a total of 34 of these reactors in operation; most were constructed in the 1970s and the early 1980s.
 In 2002, they had a uniform review and all were granted a 10-year life extension.

 With the CP0 and CP1 designs, two reactors share the same machine and command room.
 With the CP2 design, each reactor has its own machine and command room.
 Apart from this difference, CP1 and CP2 use the same technologies, and the two types are frequently referred to as CPY.
 Compared to CP0 they have an additional cooling circuit between the emergency system that in case of an accident allows to spray water into the containment and the circuit which contains river water, a more flexible control system and some minor difference in the layout of the building.

 This three loop design (three steam generators and three primary circulation pumps) was also exported to a number of other countries, including: